no public kisses or you go to jail... about 8 years agoAnswered by Marc via Travellr.com

 Academics, former officials, journalists and activists have politely asked for a bit more democracy, please.

-No protests. almost 8 years ago
+No protests. about 8 years ago